eliamue/foundations-prep-april-2021/README.md

  - Simple CSS Animations

 ## Wednesday: Putting it all Together!
+ - Shannon and career services!
  - JS basics
  - Calling functions (and passing arguments)
  - The DOM
  - Calculator App

 ## Thursday: From Hobbyist to Professional
+  - Ryan and Career Track!
   - Declaring vs Calling functions
   - Testing Code with QUnit
   - Refactoring (Calculator App)